Help me publish this book:

-How do I use this book?
+How do I use these notes?

 If you're in the Gitbook, you can hover over or click on links.
 Underlined links are glossary terms (hover or click to read descriptions); non-underlined links are citations - hover to read bibliography or click to access articles or links to books.